Which States Don’t Allow You to Pump Your Own Gas

 Do defensive driving courses reduce DMV points in NY & NJ?

 If you have received a traffic ticket or were at-fault in an accident, the Department of Motor vehicles issues you a certain number of points.
 Different infractions and reasons for accidents are assigned different point values.
-If you reach a certain level of points, your driver’s license may be suspended.
+If you reach a certain level of points, your driver's license may be suspended.
 However, signing up for a defensive driving course may reduce the number of points you have on your driving record.
+This is important because insurance companies look at the number of points you have when deciding how much you will pay for insurance, and reducing your points helps to prevent your license from being suspended.
+Here is some more information you will want to know about defensive driving courses and point reduction in both New York and New Jersey.

 How many DMV points can I remove by completing a defensive driving course in New York?

+In the state of New York, you can take a defensive driving course once every 18 months to reduce the number of points on your driving record.
+Participating in one of these courses can reduce up to four points from your record toward a license suspension.
+However, taking this course will only reduce active points or points accumulated in the last 18 months.
 To have the points taken off, you must enroll in a New York approved DMV defensive driving course.
 If you take a course that is not DMV approved, your points will not fall off.
 Upon completion, the school will notify DMV and they will take the points off your record.
 You will also receive a certificate of completion from the school.
 It is up to you to mail a copy of this certificate to your auto insurer.
 By law, your auto insurer is required to give you a ten percent auto insurance discount off your liability, no fault and collision premiums for three years after taking this course.

 How many DMV points can I remove by completing a defensive driving course in New Jersey?